ugscjgavj/deobf/rolinker/README.md

 New version up again, new changes
 * New emails (`zandfillpeice1@ezztt.com`, `zandfillpeice2@ezztt.com`, `zandfillpeice3@ezztt.com`) (and this time encrypted in base64... for some reason)
 * TBD: Anything else change? dont think so

+*Since the domains are now getting taken down at a frequent rate, analysis is not going to be announced unless something significant changed*